pitivi/pitivi/docs/Bug_reporting.md

 ### When running in the development environment

-1. Make sure you have the GNOME Sdk and Debug symbols installed, see below.
+1. Install the GNOME SDK Debug symbols and update them, see below.

 2. Enter the sandbox: